 (F) Participating in economic development system-wide discussions regarding gaps in business start-up assistance in Washington;

 (G) Providing or facilitating the provision of export assistance through workshops or one-on-one assistance; and

 (H) Using a web-based information system to track data on business recruitment, retention, expansion, and trade; and

 (ii) Support for regional economic research and regional planning efforts to implement target industry sector strategies and other economic development strategies, including cluster-based strategies.
 Research and planning efforts should support increased living standards and increased foreign direct investment, and be aligned with the statewide economic development strategy.
 Regional associate development organizations retain their independence to address local concerns and goals.
 Activities include:

 (A) Participating in regional planning efforts with workforce development councils involving coordinated strategies around workforce development and economic development policies and programs.
 Coordinated planning efforts must include, but not be limited to, assistance to industry clusters in the region;

 (C) Collecting and reporting data as specified by the contract with the department for statewide systemic analysis.
-The department must consult with the Washington state economic development commission in the establishment of such uniform data as is needed to conduct a statewide systemic analysis of the state's economic development programs and expenditures.
 In cooperation with other local, regional, and state planning efforts, contracting organizations may provide insight into the needs of target industry clusters, business expansion plans, early detection of potential relocations or layoffs, training needs, and other appropriate economic information;

-(D) In conjunction with other governmental jurisdictions and institutions, participate [participating] in the development of a countywide economic development plan, consistent with the state comprehensive plan for economic development developed by the Washington state economic development commission.
+(D) In conjunction with other governmental jurisdictions and institutions, participating in the development of a countywide economic development plan.

 (2) The department must provide business services training to the contracting organizations, including but not limited to: